kosshi-net/scuep/README.md

 - Add an image here
 - Fix bugs and clean up the code
 - Error handling (eg. missing files just segfault)
-- Improve looks
 - Volume controls
 - Test general metadata parsing
+- Improve looks
 - Improve extensibility
+- Improve search (case insensitive, make it search tags and comments etc)
-- Add some basic missing vim/sxiv controls
+- Improve and add some basic missing vim/sxiv controls
+- Improve everything
+- Multimedia key integration for some desktop enviroments (you have to bind scuep-remote yourself currently)
 - Metadata caching (Loading metadata of 3188 mp3 files from a 7200rpm consumer hard drive took 55 seconds after a cold boot)
+- Tools or controls to allow reordering playlists efficiently
+- Man pages

 Goals:
-- A player that can read metadata and play most filetypes, and not much else.
+- A player that can read metadata and play most filetypes, and not much else
+- Simple but powerful controls to allow you to sort your music efficiently
-- Simple shell-friendly API to allow you to implement missing features yourself.
+- Simple shell-friendly APIs to allow you to implement missing features yourself

 # Another music player?
 Why?
 This player was originally made pretty much to play CUE+TTA only because CMUS CUE support
 [seems to be broken for Gentoo](https://github.com/cmus/cmus/issues/886).
-I didn't exactly like how CMUS behaved in the first place, and I didn't feel like hunting for a new player that matches my needs for a simple player with support for obscure formats, with easy extensibility.
+I didn't exactly like how CMUS behaved in the first place, and didn't feel like hunting for a minimal but powerful player that still supports the obscure formats I need.

 ## Usage